 Teaching is module and pathway dependent.
-The course is mixed mode utilising a combination of face-to-face (including two or three sessions on Saturdays or evenings for most modules) and online learning.
+The course is mixed mode utilising a combination of face-to-face, distance and online learning.
 You may choose to do distance learning alone.
 The MTeach pathways reflect students\' career stages and/or professional interest.
 Tutorial groups share and critically analyse professional practice.
 This process is central to the development of a deeper understanding of subject pedagogy and the ways young people learn.
-Assessment includes everyday teaching, portfolios, reflective journals and evidence studies.
+Assessment includes critical evaluation of everyday teaching, portfolios, reflective journals and evidence studies.

 Course contact details